-When a pupil has been identified as having special educational needs because special educational provision is being made for him or her, a Learning Support Plan is created to guide the staff who are working with the children and to inform parents about how their child is being supported in school.
-The pupil's views will be included in the plan.
+When a pupil has been identified as having special educational needs because special educational provision is being made for them, a learning support plan is created to guide the staff who are working with the children and to inform parents about how their child is being supported in school.
+The pupil's views will be included in the plan which also documents end of key stage outcomes.
+Learning support plans are shared securely with parents after parent consultations.